Miking98/TrimGalore/README.md

     No more zcat can't stat error

 ##Added flags:
-  1. `trimgalore -path_to_fastqc path/to/fastqc`
-      path/to/fastqc is the path to your FastQC executable
+  1. `trimgalore -path_to_fastqc path/to/fastqc`, where `path/to/fastqc` is the path to your FastQC executable